The page is available only when the PHP plugin is installed and enabled.

 |Click this button to remove the selected configuration from the list.|

 In this area, specify the connection parameters and mappings to be used during debugging sessions.
+Note that the Validate Remote Environment button has been removed from this page, this functionality is now available through on the main menu.

 |Name||In this text box, type the name of the server debug configuration.|